-Red Cross community work in Pacific is 'solid base' for planning climate adaptation06/11/2014 - by the Climate Centre
+Red Cross community work in Pacific is ‘solid base’ for planning climate adaptation

 Community-based approaches are increasingly emphasized as the most viable for planning and implementing climate adaptation in developing countries, but it’s not yet clear how best to engage communities in assessing risks and responses that build on cultural norms and integrate wider development concerns.